Experience service outside the U.S.

 VT Engage team members help prepare and educate students before international trips to give them context for each aspect of the trip, particularly the social issues they will encounter.
 During the trips, student leaders and VT Engage team members help participants process their experiences through nightly reflection sessions.

 We currently lead trips to the Dominican Republic and Peru.
-Applications are required for both trips.
+Applications are required for these trips, and we are currently accepting applicants for both trips.

 Questions?
 Contact Eliza Wethey, VT Engage faculty advisor at firstname.lastname@example.org or 540-231-6964.